Who can set up the environment?

 1. Setting up Groups

-To learn how to create groups in the Management Console, see the How-to article
+To learn how to create groups in the Management Console, see the article about

 2. Setting up Rules

-To learn how to create rules in the Management Console, see the How-to article
+To learn how to create rules in the Management Console, see the article about

 3. Setting up Download Presets